-Being a PC is not an easy job and you may be thinking 'is it worth it?
-What will I get out of this?'
-The answer is: A lot.
-There's so much to gain from becoming a police officer.
+Now that we've told you about the hard work ahead, you might be thinking: 'Is it worth it?
+What would I get out of this?'
+The answer is: A great deal; there's so much to gain from becoming a police officer.